MUSIC FROM THE SOLE

 Picture

-Josh Davis (musician)
+Josh Davis | band

 Picture

-Orlando Hernández (dancer)
+Orlando Hernández | dancer

 Orlando Hernández is a tap dancer from Hoboken, New Jersey.
 He has presented his work at venues including On the Boards, La Casa Ruth, SPACE Gallery, the Provincetown Dance Festival, Brown University, Movement Research at the Judson Church, and Dance Now at Joe’s Pub.
 He has performed with Subject:Matter, Cats Paying Dues, Michela Marino Lerman’s Love Movement, and the 2021 Tap Family Reunion, created by Dormeshia, Derick K. Grant, and Jason Samuels Smith.
 Orlando is the recipient of a Fellowship in Choreography from the Rhode Island State Council on the Arts and the Rebecca Blunk Fund Award from the New England Foundation for the Arts.